 Many small businesses shrug off tools that provide extra internet security because of the costs and complexities of the issues.
 Instant messenger security is no different.
-Many small businesses trying to reach LAN instant messenger developers just to save time and money, check this petition at change.org.
+Many small businesses trying to reach LAN instant messenger developers just to save time and money, check this thread at Twitter messaging app.
 But here are a few reasons why that decision could be costing you more than you think:

 1. Monitoring activity

 Internet instant messengers give you no way to see what your employees are doing with their chat time.
 In fact, for all you know, employees are chatting with family and friends.
 Short of walking up behind them, you can’t really tell.

 LAN messenger offers full-featured tracking of conversations.
 Imagine how much productivity you can get back if you find your employees are actually chatting with family and friends.
 Would this recover the few dollars per month that instant messenger security would provide?

 2. Controlling members